 Cold Fusion (LENR) or Deuterium Fission?

 Why the source of heat must be fusion seems to be solely conjecture, since it was believed to be the only source of energy sufficient to produce the resultant heat generated.
-Of course since the experiments are so inconsistent even the measure of the amount of heat generated comes into question.
+Since the experiments are so inconsistent even the measure of the amount of heat generated comes into question.

 Another heat source that never seems to be mentioned is deuterium fission.
 The Sudbury Nuetrino Observatory (SNO) has a excellent description of these energy generating reactions.
-Of course these reactions are the result of "weak force" neutrino interactions with deuterium nuclei.
+These reactions are the result of "weak force" neutrino interactions with deuterium nuclei.

 Casimir Effect and the velocity of light